 WhenSaturday, September 3rd, 2016

 Fun ActivitiesAvailable activities include:

-- hiking (Saturday morning)
+- guided hiking tours

 Camp DutiesThis year every camper from ages 12 to 49 is required to sign up for a minimum of three camp duties.
 This allows everyone the opportunity to contribute to the camp's success and to foster community bonds while gaining Sawaab and Barakat.
 Many different duties are available, so you are sure to find something that you’ll enjoy doing.
 Each duty will require between 1/2 hour to 1 hour of your time, depending on the duty.

 - loading and unloading the truck